MelvinSGjr/EnochCore/README.md

 # EnochCore Modular Operating System

 ## Overview
-EnochCore is a modular, extensible, and lightweight operating system (***THIS IS NOT LINUX OR BSD***) for x86_64.
+EnochCore is a modular, extensible, and lightweight operating system (***THIS IS NOT LINUX OR BSD (Only Kernel based on BSD files)***) for x86_64.
 It is designed for clarity, hackability, and community-driven development.
 EnochCore uses standard, efficient components and is easy to fork and extend.

 **I made this using a [malwarepad](https://github.com/malwarepad)'s tutorial on [YouTube](https://www.youtube.com/watch?v=vjkiPU6QcWw)**